Key diplomat changes testimony and admits quid pro quo with Ukraine

 "You asked what conversations did I have about that quid pro quo, et cetera," Volker said.
 "None, because I didn't know that there was a quid pro quo."

-He testified that after learning about the holdup of US military aid, Volker worked to get the assistance resumed, and that he never believed it was linked to Trump's desire for a probe of the Bidens.
+He testified that after learning about the holdup of US military aid, he had worked to get the assistance resumed, and that he had never believed it was linked to Trump's desire for a probe of the Bidens.

 Volker also said that the Ukrainians didn't know about the holdup of military assistance until after the Trump administration stopped pressing them to announce an investigation into the Bidens.
 This testimony bolsters a key tenet of Trump's defense -- that there was no "quid pro quo" with Ukraine because the new government in Kiev was not aware that military aid was being withheld.

-House Democrats have now released transcripts from four of the 13 closed-door deposition they've conducted thus far as Democrats shift toward public hearings in the impeachment inquiry, which could begin as soon as next week.
+House Democrats have now released transcripts from four of the 13 closed-door depositions they've conducted thus far as they shift toward public hearings, which could begin as soon as next week, in the impeachment inquiry.

-Volker and Sondland, along with Energy Secretary Rick Perry, dubbed themselves the "three amigos" who handled US-Ukraine policy.
-Text messages provided to Congress from Volker, who resigned last month from his post as the Ukraine scandal was unfolding, show his exchanges with Giuliani and senior State Department diplomats.
+Volker and Sondland, along with Energy Secretary Rick Perry, had dubbed themselves the "three amigos" who handled US-Ukraine policy.
+Text messages provided to Congress by Volker, who resigned last month as the Ukraine scandal was unfolding, show his exchanges with Giuliani and senior State Department diplomats.
 He denied participating in any effort to dig up political dirt on Biden, but the texts revealed that he had talked to Ukrainian officials about launching politically charged investigations.

 Democrats seek clarification from Sondland

-In his October testimony, Sondland said the President had told him directly that "there is no quid pro quo."
+In his October testimony, Sondland said the President had told him directly that "there is no quid pro quo," which prompted him to tell Taylor that his suggestion that US aid was linked to investigations was inaccurate.

+Sondland explained that on a September 9 phone call with Trump, the President told him: "I want nothing.
+I want no quid pro quo.
+I want Zelensky to do the right thing."

+"And I said: 'What does that mean?'
+And he said: 'I want him to do what he ran on.'
+And that was the end of the conversation.
+I wouldn't say he hung up on me, but it was almost like he hung up on me," Sondland added.

-But Sondland told the House committees that he eventually became aware that Ukraine aid was held up to entice Ukrainian corruption investigations, and eventually realized the investigation was linked to the Bidens.
+Sondland told the House committees that he eventually became aware that Ukraine aid was held up to entice Ukrainian corruption investigations, and eventually realized the investigations were linked to the Bidens.

 Sondland described "a continuum," beginning with a May 23 meeting and "ending up at the end of the line when the transcript of the call came out."